VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 ```

-Congratulations, you can now consider yourself a member of the NLX club! 🎉
+Congratulations, you have successfully provided an API on the NLX network! 🎉

 ## In sum